thedarkwriter/courseware-lms-content/video/the_forge_LVM.md

 So far, I've been using the Pasture application's API to return an ASCII cow character with a message in her speech bubble.
-The application has another feature I haven't mentioned yet: the ability to store custom messages in a database and retrieve them by ID.
-By default, Pasture uses a simple SQLite database to store these messages, but it can be configured to connect to an external database.
+The application has another feature I haven't mentioned yet: the ability to store custom messages in a database and later retrieve them by a numerical ID.

+To support this feature, I'lll need to set up a database server, then create and configure a database instance with the correct user and permissions so my application can connect.

-In this lesson, I'll use a PostgreSQL module from the Forge to configure a database the Pasture application can use to store and retrieve cow messages.
+Creating a module from from scratch would be quite time consuming, so I'll look for a the PostgreSQL module from the Forge to help out.

-My first step will be to find an appropriate module to use.
 I can use the search interface on the Forge website to do a search for `PostgreSQL`.

+(Search for postgresql on the Forge)

 The Forge will show several hits that match my query, including version and release data information, downloads, a composite rating score, and a supported